lpalova/lpalova.github.io/_posts/2016-04-26-Linear-Regresion-Toy-Model.md

 (iii) What features do we include/omit in our analysis?
 Could we perform any better, and if so, how does the final model look like?

 [Box Office Mojo](http://www.boxofficemojo.com/)
 is a great resource for movie industry data.
-The website is neatly organized, allowing one to extract different features about each movie, such as domestic total gross, production budget, release date, widest release theaters count, genre, runtime, rating of the movie, as well as information on the distributor, director, producer(s), actor(s), screenwriter(s), composer(s), cinematographer(s), etc.
+The website is neatly organized, allowing one to extract different features about movies, such as domestic total gross, production budget, release date, widest release theaters count, genre, runtime, rating of the movie, as well as information on the distributor, director, producer(s), actor(s), screenwriter(s), composer(s), cinematographer(s), etc.
 Because our question of interest is ``How much will I earn on a movie's (domestic) total gross if I invest $1 in its production budget?``, our dependent variable is set to be the domestic total gross and our explanatory variable is production budget.
 Let's see how we perform.